A note on distance-hereditary graphs whose complement is also distance-hereditary

 Distance-hereditary graphs are known to be the graphs that are totally decomposable for the split decomposition.
 We characterise distance-hereditary graphs whose complement is also distance-hereditary by their split decomposition and by their modular decomposition.

-Distance-hereditary graphs constitute a well-known hereditary\footnote{A class of graphs is \emph{hereditary} if it is closed under induced subgraphs.} class of graphs which admits many characterisations.
+Distance-hereditary graphs\footnote{We will use common graph theoretic notations mostly coherent with Diestel's textbook \cite{DiestelTextbook}. $N[x]$ denotes $N(x) \cup \{x\}$, the \emph{closed neighbourhood} of $x,$ and $P_k$ is the path of order $k$.} constitute a well-known hereditary\footnote{A class of graphs is \emph{hereditary} if it is closed under induced subgraphs.} class of graphs which admits many characterisations.
 Their name comes from their characterisation as graphs whose connected induced subgraphs preserve distances.
-They are also characterised by a simple list of forbidden induced subgraphs: holes, the house, the domino, and the gem (see \cref{fig:HHDG}).
-As such distance-hereditary graphs are also called HHDG-free graphs.
-They also admit a characterisation via a sequence of eliminations of twins\footnote{Two vertices $u,v$ are twins if $N(u)\setminus \{u,v\} = N(v)\setminus \{u,v\}$.} and pendant vertices\footnote{A pendant vertex is a vertex of degree $1$.}.
+They are also characterised by a simple list of forbidden induced subgraphs: holes, the house, the domino, and the gem (see \cref{fig:HHDG}) \cite{BANDELT86}.
+As such, distance-hereditary graphs are also called HHDG-free graphs.
+They also admit a characterisation via a sequence of eliminations of twins and pendant vertices \cite{BANDELT86}.
+Two vertices $u,v$ are \emph{twins} if $N(u)\setminus \{u,v\} = N(v)\setminus \{u,v\}$, a \emph{pendant} vertex is a vertex of degree $1$.
 Finally, a graph is distance-hereditary if it is totally decomposable by the split decomposition.
 This last characterisation will be explained in further detail later.